keystonejs/keystone/.changeset/fix-id-filters.md

 "@keystone-6/core": patch
 ---

-Fixes `Input error: only a int can be passed to id filters` for AdminUI
+Fix `Input error: only a int can be passed to id filters` for AdminUI